TwinRL: Digital Twin-Driven Reinforcement Learning for Real-World Robotic Manipulation: Method

 \subsection{Exploration Space Expansion Strategy}

-\textbf{Digital Twin Construction.} We construct a high-fidelity digital twin of the target manipulation environment as the primary substrate for \emph{exploration-prior expansion} in TwinRL.
+\textbf{Digital Twin Construction.} We construct a high-fidelity digital twin of the target manipulation environment as the primary substrate for exploration expansion and virtual RL rollouts in TwinRL.
 It is rapidly instantiated from casually captured smartphone videos by reconstructing the scene using 3DGS tools~\cite{kiri_engine} (about 10 minutes), the manipulable objects using SAM3D~\cite{chen2025sam} (about 5 seconds), and the robot from its URDF model.
-All components are unified as mesh-based assets for kinematic assembly and efficient rendering in Blender.
+All components are unified as mesh-based assets for kinematic assembly and integrated into Blender or simulation environments~\cite{todorov2012mujoco}.
 To enable bidirectional knowledge transfer, we align the digital twin with the real environment at both the visual and robot-state levels.
 Alignment is anchored to URDF-defined robot frames: we obtain a coarse match via point-cloud registration (e.g., ICP~\cite{besl1992sensor}) and refine it with differentiable 3DGS rendering~\cite{yang2025noveldemonstrationgenerationgaussian} to align rendered and real observations, yielding consistent coordinate frames.
-Rather than full physics simulation, the digital twin uses a kinematic interaction model that prioritizes visual–geometric consistency~\cite{yu2025real2render2real}.
-We adopt an object-centric representation by estimating the manipulated object’s 6-DoF grasp pose with AnyGrasp~\cite{fang2023anygrasp}, defining the object and end-effector relationship.
-Starting from a single successful object trajectory, we generate diverse execution trajectories via inverse kinematics, motion planning, or affine transformations.
-Details are provided in~\hyperref[ap:ADDT]{Appendix~C}.
+To accelerate reconstruction, we adopt a collision-aware kinematic interaction model in the digital twin that prioritizes task-relevant visual–geometric consistency~\cite{yu2025real2render2real}.
+Manipulated objects are modeled as kinematic entities, and object–robot interactions are defined through frame-by-frame pose specification, together with simplified proxy collision geometries and workspace constraints.
+To enable trajectory synthesis under this model, we adopt an object-centric representation by estimating the manipulated object’s 6-DoF grasp pose with AnyGrasp~\cite{fang2023anygrasp}, which defines the relationship between the object and the end effector.
+Starting from a single successful object trajectory, we then generate diverse execution trajectories via inverse kinematics, motion planning, or affine transformations.
+Empirically, this design provides effective data for expanding the exploration space and offers reliable guidance for real-world RL.
+More details are provided in~\hyperref[ap:ADDT]{Appendix~C}, including qualitative visual comparisons and a summary of manual effort and runtime overhead.